 Was your Undergraduate Major relevant to this position?

 It so often happens that a candidate’s major doesn’t match the job they’ve applied for.
 This is acceptable as long as they have relevant experience.
-But it’s a good idea to know why they chose a major and then jumped ship.
+But it’s a good idea to know why they chose a major and then changed their mind.

-Further, if the major is too far off from Java, you can suggest and ensure they take relevant courses to have the best Java subject knowledge.
+Furthermore, if the major is too far from Java, you can suggest and ensure they take relevant courses to gain the best knowledge of Java subjects.

 Do you prefer front-end or back-end development?
 Explain why.

-Java is a program meant for back-end web application development.
+Java is a programming language used for back-end web application development.
 But a full-stack Java developer should be able to do both.
 And if a Java coder prefers front-end development, you can tell they’ll be good at both.

-Basic knowledge of UI/UX designing is mandatory if you’re hiring a full-stack Java developer.
+Basic knowledge of UI/UX design is mandatory if you’re hiring a full-stack Java developer.

 When working in a team, what is the role you tend to take?

 The answer to this question will tell you if you’re hiring a leader or a follower.
-This is useful if the role you’re hiring for has potential for growth.
+This is useful if the role you’re hiring for has growth potential.